ccswbs/snowdrop/site/content/docs/5.1/getting-started/parcel.md

 Install [Parcel Bundler](https://en.parceljs.org/getting_started.html).

-## Install Bootstrap
+## Install Snowdrop

 [Install bootstrap]({{< docsref "/getting-started/download#npm" >}}) as a Node.js module using npm.

-Bootstrap depends on [Popper](https://popper.js.org/), which is specified in the `peerDependencies` property.
+Snowdrop depends on [Popper](https://popper.js.org/), which is specified in the `peerDependencies` property.
 This means that you will have to make sure to add both of them to your `package.json` using `npm install @popperjs/core`.

 When all will be completed, your project will be structured like this: